Positronikal/BugZapper/README.md

      * Print program source code, breakpoints, and the currently executing line number.
      * Debug without altering target program source code.

+This script is based on a project from "Learning the bash shell", Third Edition, by Cameron Newham and Bill Rosenblatt, copyright 2005 O'Reilly Media, Inc. 0-596-00965-8.

 BugZapper turns the target program being debugged into its own debugger by concatenating the debugger code with the target program's source code into a separate file for execution.

 BugZapper has three main sections: